No products in the basket.

-Temperatures are dropping and the evenings are drawing in, so it’s time to grab some handy accessories to keep you safe, warm and dry on your bike during autumn – whether you’re a daily commuter, training on your road bike or just tootling around for fun.
+Temperatures are dropping and the evenings are setting in early, so it’s time to grab some handy accessories to keep you safe, warm and dry on your bike during autumn – whether you’re a daily commuter, training on your road bike or just tootling around for fun.

 Autumn can be a tricky time of year because it can be chilly in the mornings and evenings, but warm during the day.
-There are some clever pieces of kit that you can easily take on and off at different times to make this a lot easier.
+Here are some clever pieces of kit that you can easily take on and off at different times to make your days a lot easier.

 There are also full shoe covers that go up above your ankle.
 These vary in warmth with lighter ones made from fabrics like Lycra for autumn’s warmer temperatures and thicker, warmer ones with neoprene for when it’s freezing.